ehoang0106/blog/source/_posts/terraform-github-action-for-valheim.md

 In case you're wondering why there's an S3 bucket, it's used to store the `tfstate` file as specified in [provider.tf](https://github.com/ehoang0106/terraform-valheim-server/blob/master/terraform/provider.tf)

 For the full code setup and instruction, please check out my [GitHub Repository](https://github.com/ehoang0106/terraform-valheim-server)

+There’s no perfect—just ask my burnt cookies!
+Here’s what I’ll improve next time:

+- Utilize `Ansible` to automate the deployment of a Docker image instead of manually accessing the server to install it.
+- If `Ansible` is not an option, `AWS ECS` is the best alternative.